Saas-Starter-Kit/SAAS-Starter-Kit-Pro/infrastructure/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

-Then run `cdk synth` to synthesize the configuration into a cloudformation template
+Then run `cdk synth` to synthesize the configuration into a cloudformation template.

-Then `cdk deploy` To deploy the entire infastruture to your AWS account
+Then `cdk deploy` To deploy the entire infastruture to your AWS account.

 **_IMPORTANT_**